-The workshop was conducted by the consultant team of BFJ Planning, Urbanomics and Parsons Brinckerhoff, which the Town hired earlier this year on the recommendation of its Melville Plan Advisory Committee.
+The workshops were conducted by the consultant team of BFJ Planning, Urbanomics and Parsons Brinckerhoff, which the Town hired in 2015 on the recommendation of its Melville Plan Advisory Committee.
 The committee -- composed of representatives of Melville area property owners, real estate brokers, community service providers and community groups -- selected the team after reviewing responses to a request for proposals issued last year.
-Under the terms of its contract with the town, the consultant team must conduct up to five workshops as it puts together the plan over the course of the next year.
+Under the terms of its contract with the town, the consultant team conducted a series of public workshops as it put together the plan over the course of the past year.

 The broad mandate for the plan is to examine the many complex issues facing the Melville area and to define an action agenda for future development and redevelopment.

-Among the specific topics to be covered by the Plan are:
+Among the specific topics covered by the Plan are:

-- Land use, including office/employment uses, industrial uses, residential uses, mixed used and open space;
+- Land use and Zoning, including office/employment uses, industrial uses, residential uses, mixed uses and open space;

-- Circulation, including traffic congestion, pedestrian and bicycle connectivity and enhanced transit service;
+- Circulation, including traffic congestion, pedestrian connectivity and enhanced transit service;

 - Design, including standards for new development.

 is available to the public online, or may be viewed during normal business hours in the Planning & Environment Department, Room 212, Town Hall.